 - Creating a medical professionals guide to disaster relief and mutual aid

-Fellows from the first cohort have gone on to write book chapters, academic papers, and op-eds on climate and health, provide testimony, and continue to establish themselves as leading climate advocates in their specialty.
+Fellows from the first and second cohorts have gone on to write book chapters, academic papers, and op-eds on climate and health, provide testimony, and continue to establish themselves as leading climate advocates in their specialty.

-The inaugural cohort saw such success that this year the CHEF fellowship has more than doubled from six fellows to fifteen fellows.
-This cohort was selected from across the United States, with fellows coming from Mississippi, Georgia, Alabama, Florida, Illinois, Arizona, Texas, Hawaii, California, Washington, Massachusetts, and Wisconsin.
-The fifteen fellows represent diverse specialties, advocacy experiences, cultural backgrounds, and interests in climate and health.
+The thirteen fellows represent diverse specialties, advocacy experiences, cultural backgrounds, and interests in climate and health.
 Earlier this year, the group came together for an in-person orientation in Washington D.C., pictured above.
 To follow along and keep up with the projects of our fellows, check out our “Fellows in Action” page.

 – Steven Houser, MD